 PATHWAYS was launched in 2017 to bring art into one of Arlington’s busiest public spaces: a section of the Minuteman Bikeway that traverses and connects the town’s Cultural District.
 Installations are sited on a segment between Linwood Street and Swan Place, a half-mile stretch lined by tall canopy trees and featuring vistas of Spy Pond.
 Each year we commission artists to create site-specific work inspired by the natural and social qualities of the Minuteman, a well-travelled green space which welcomes thousands of people of all ages for biking, walking with family and friends, or solitary contemplation of nature.
 If you have an idea for a project on the Bikeway, please contact our curator and public art consultant, Cecily Miller.

-The Walking Poetry Project, Colony, ExtraOrdinary Birds, and Dots and Dashes are currently On View for Pathways 2020.
+Persistence, The Walking Poetry Project, Colony, ExtraOrdinary Birds, and Dots and Dashes are currently On View for Pathways 2020.